-Preliminary Information that You Need: When an OSA-Express feature is installed, either in a new server or as an MES for an existing server, the ordering system that your IBM representative uses automatically specifies where the OSA-Express is to be plugged.
+When an OSA-Express feature is installed, either in a new server or as an MES for an existing server, the ordering system that your IBM representative uses automatically specifies where the OSA-Express is to be plugged.
 This number is the physical channel ID (PCHID) number, which appears in a PCHID Report that your IBM representative provides.
 The CHPID number is any available CHPID number that you select.
 The CHPID number is used in the OSA-Express configuration and setup tasks.
+The CHPID Mapping Tool (CMT) can be used to make the mapping between CHPIDs and PCHIDs easier.

-Device Definitions - Summary:
+Device definitions - summary

+General information:

-- When you define an OSA device, a unit address from X'00' through X'FD' must be specified. - For all OSAs, specify X'FE' as the unit address for the OSAD device, which is used for OSA/SF communications between OSA and the host. - For a QDIO CHPID (OSD) you must define the OSAD device on logical control unit X'00' when multiple control units are defined or OSA/SF will not recognize the OSAD device. - For non-QDIO CHPID (OSE channel) OSA-Express FENET, 1000Base-T, or TR, when using the default OAT, you must associate X'00' and X'01' as the unit address pair to the device pair for data transfer across port 0.
+- When you define an OSA device, a unit address from X'00' through X'FD' must be specified. - For all OSAs, specify X'FE' as the unit address for the OSAD device, which is used for OSA/SF communications between OSA and the host.

+Note: Device X'FE' for OSAD is not applicable for OSX/OSM, which OSA/SF does not support.